OlegSmoliakov/solid-png-generator/README.md

   - [ImageMagick](https://imagemagick.org/script/download.php)

 You can change amount of pic, resolution pic, name pic and loop parameters in start_generation.bat

- The script creates all the files in the folder where it is located

 ## Example color format